 Under that umbrella, you’ll find the Joint Special Operations Command, or JSOC, which includes elite groups like SEAL Team Six, its Army counterpart Delta Force, and the Air Force’s 24th Special Tactics Squadron.

 The second event was, perhaps, needless to say, 9/11.
 The budget for special-ops forces has quintupled since 2001, and the troop count at JSOC’s disposal has ballooned from around 1,800 to more than 25,000.
-As we got into Afghanistan, Donald Rumsfeld basically gave JSOC carte blanche, pre-approving them for a laundry list of operations in 15 countries.
+As we got into Afghanistan, Donald Rumsfeld gave JSOC carte blanche, pre-approving them for a list of operations in 15 countries.

 US Presidents and Special Operations Forces